mui/mui-x/docs/src/pages/components/data-grid/export/export.md

 ### Disable export

-You can remove the CSV export option from the toolbar by setting `disable` option to `true`
+You can remove the CSV export option from the toolbar by setting `disable` option to `true`.

 ```jsx
 <GridToolbarExport csvOptions={{ disable: true }} />